 A study by the CDC found that at least 70% of asbestos exposure in the 20th century was caused by construction work.
 Out of 23 states that were studied, 96% of deaths from mesothelioma were linked to construction or shipbuilding.
 (CDC.gov)

-Lawsuits Related to Asbestos Exposure in the Construction Industry
+Lawsuits Related to Asbestos Exposure at Construction Sites

 If you were a construction worker and was diagnosed with mesothelioma from asbestos exposure, you could be eligible for mesothelioma compensation in a personal injury lawsuit or wrongful death mesothelioma lawsuit.
 Compensation can include money for medical expenses, lost earnings, and related damages.